1n4r1/1n4r1.github.io/_posts/2019-11-21-Hackthebox-Mischief-Walkthrough.md

 ### 2. Getting User

-We have only one service which is protected by Basic Auth.
+For TCP, we have HTTP but it is protected with Basic Auth.
 {% highlight shell %}
 root@kali:~# curl -i http://10.10.10.92:3366
 HTTP/1.0 401 Unauthorized